-- 1. fail to satisfactorily complete more than half of the hours attempted in a given semester/trimester and are not making satisfactory academic progress, or - 2. earn less than a 1.00 grade point average for a given semester/trimester and are not making satisfactory academic progress, or - 3. are on Continued Probation and fail to achieve the required cumulative GPA or at least a 2.25 GPA for the current semester/trimester.
+- 1. fail to satisfactorily complete 6 semester hours in a given semester/trimester and are not making satisfactory academic progress, or - 2. earn less than a 1.50 grade point average for a given semester/trimester and are not making satisfactory academic progress, or - 3. are on Continued Probation and fail to achieve the required cumulative GPA or at least a 2.25 GPA for the current semester/trimester.

-Previous deficient academic standing will not be held against students who have subsequently achieved good
+Previous deficient academic standing will not be held against students who have subsequently achieved good standing.